jamesdesigns/james-final-vue/README.md

 # james-final-vue

-## TeamUp | Building a Team of Game Players
+## TeamUp | Building a Team
 https://inspiring-bassi-b7efe0.netlify.com/#/

 ## Required Documents
 This is all the requirements for the Final Vue Project.
 It is a simple app that helps you build a team based on members who sign up and login to the application.
+You will find everything that was included to make this app.

 ### Conditional logic and array methods render large lists